3kh0/ext-remover/README.md

 **If this helped please give me a star!**

-Credit to Piplup7575 and bypassi for finding and making this exploit!
+Credit bypassi for finding and making this exploit!